HastiKakadiya/Finance_Dashboard/README.md

 The dashboard is built using dummy/simulated data for learning and portfolio demonstration purposes.

 **🎯 Objectives**
-Track key financial KPIs such as Sales, Orders, Profit, Profit Margin, and Discounts Compare current vs prior year performance
+Bullet Track key financial KPIs such as Sales, Orders, Profit, Profit Margin, and Discounts Compare current vs prior year performance
 Analyze profitability across countries, segments, and products Identify top-performing products and sales trends over time